-January 5, 1935, disposing of the case signed by the general chairman and the master mechanic.
+nection with the seniority status of Mr. Ward, as well as copy of joint letter dated January 5, 1935, signed by the general chairman and the master mechanic, disposing of the case.

 The attention of the Board is directed to Exhibit A, particularly the joint letter of January 5, 1935, in which it is agreed that the seniority date of Mr.